the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 React comes with a built-in type checker to prevent bugs.
 You can use PropTypes to describe your component interface.
 All the props that get passed from a parent component to a child component get validated based on the PropTypes interface assigned to the child component.

 The chapter will show you how you can make all your components type safe with PropTypes.
-I will omit the changes for the following chapters, because they add unnecessary code for the next chapters.
+I will omit the changes for the following chapters, because they add unnecessary code refactorings.
 But you should keep and update them along the way to keep your components interface type safe.

 Initially you can import PropTypes explicitly: